johnoos/joco-music-theory-repo-doc/README.md

 documentation in README.md, as wiki is not available on private repos using browser user interface - no local copy

-The reasons for IT revitalisations are:
+The reasons for IT revitalisation is:
 - Create websites for marketing my IT services that inclue
    - website creation
    - online music theory tuition